';

 IDEASPERSPECTIVESOPINIONS

 Making Waves sets up Radioboxes in France and around the world.
 This simple mobile radio helps everyone get his or her voice and ideas heard.
 Some projects span over several years.
-They can include training sessions in media education and radio broadcasting, events with journalists and radio professionals and can be an opportunity to make podcast series or audio dramas.
+They are sometimes followed by media education workshops, radio creation workshops, meetings with journalists and radio professionals, and can lead to the production of podcast series, documentaries or audio dramas.

 OUR TOOL : THE RADIOBOX